Smog Control In Punjab Demands Control In Indigenous Pollution Amid Transboundary Resolve - UrduPoint

 Smog Control In Punjab Demands Control In Indigenous Pollution Amid Transboundary Resolve

-An Environmental Protection Department of Punjab official told APP that other than the trans boundary pollution from India there were certain pollution factors at the local level which required serious attention.
+An Environmental Protection Department of Punjab official told APP that other than the transboundary pollution from India there were certain pollution factors at the local level which required to serious attention.

 The stubble burning in the eastern Punjab of India was not that much in Pakistan as it had been only carried out in certain districts across the province, he added.